Tellus B

-Tellus Series B: Chemical and Physical Meteorology is a scientific journal that was published by Blackwell Publishing for the International Meteorological Institute in Stockholm, Sweden until December 2011.
-From January 2012 the issues are published online by Co-action Publishing as an open access journal.
+Tellus Series B: Chemical and Physical Meteorology is an open access scientific journal that is published by Stockholm University Press for the International Meteorological Institute in Stockholm, Sweden since 2022.
+Between 2012 and 2022, the issues were published online by Co-action Publishing.
 The journal publishes original articles, short contributions, and correspondence on atmospheric chemistry, surface exchange processes, long-range and global transport, aerosol science, and cloud physics including related radiation transfer.
 Biogeochemical cycles including related aspects of marine chemistry and geochemistry also represent a central theme.

 Tellus B is the companion to Tellus Series A: Dynamic Meteorology and Oceanography.